day 2

 10:00 am Panel Discussion: Raising the Bar for Scientific Communication to Address Concerns from the Public

-• Nichole Price Director, Bigelow Laboratory for Ocean Sciences
+• Nichole Price Senior Research Scientist, Bigelow Laboratory for Ocean Sciences

-• Rory Jacobson Division Director for Carbon Dioxide Removal, US Department of Energy
+• Sam Clevenger Marine Carbon Dioxide Removal Fellow, Department of Energy

 Synopsis